What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 Nowadays, it is common to celebrate it on March 3rd of the Gregorian calendar.

-Hinamatsuri dolls and how to celebrate
+Hinamatsuri dolls and how to celebrate them

 Generally, peach blossoms are also displayed along with the Hina dolls.

-Ways of celebration include family meals and
+Ways to celebrate include family meals and

-The Doll's Festival and its Meaning
+The Hinamatsuri Festival and its Meaning

-Hinamatsuri is one of the five seasonal festivals and is also known as Jōshi no Sekku.
+Hinamatsuri is one of the five seasonal festivals and is also known as "Joshi no Sekku."

-A festival is an event to celebrate the change of seasons .
+Seasonal festivals are events to celebrate the change of seasons .

 On this day, special events are held to pray for good health and happiness.